 7. Lifestyle Blog

 A lifestyle blog covers a diverse list of subtopics.
-If you look closely, bloggers have a free hand to write and discuss different things in a lifestyle blog.
+If you look closely, bloggers have a free hand to write and discuss different lifestyle blog things.

 For example, you can talk about daily life, mental health, pregnancy, prenatal care, food, fashion, and accessories.
 This way, you can address dozens of topics on a single platform instead of creating separate blogs for each one of them.